Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 There of course will need to be Wisdom Councils and [[Citizen Led Joint Ventures]] around each [[The 12 Pillars of Lionsberg]] to aggregate the leading solutions, ideas, and technologies, cross-pollinate them, and empower the distributed array of teams and localities.

 There of course will need to be 12,000 Individuals trained in each of 12 Core Functions of The Body just as a starting point to support the emergence of 50 Million connected and empowered Teams.

+There of course will need to be unprecedented efforts to stop pollutant flows at their sources, clean up the most polluted sites of the world, and transform our landfills and oceanic dumping grounds into sources of energy and raw materials until they are cleansed from the earth.

 There of course will need to be [[Stories of Transformation]] told to inspire, engage, and fuel the [[Resourcing and Engagement Flywheel]].